Master of Research

 All HDR students are required to meet three Milestones during their enrolment.
-The standard requirements for each Milestone are different for MRes students in recognition of the Honours work already completed.
+The standard requirements for each Milestone are different for students completed a Masters of Research (MRes) in recognition of the Honours work already completed.
 The Milestone requirements for MRes students are set out below.

 Milestone 1 (Candidacy)

 The requirements of entry into the Master of Research program are equivalent to the successful completion of Milestone 1, therefore your candidacy is automatically approved upon entry into the course.
-There is no need to undertake an additional process to attain Milestone 1.
+You will be requested to complete a shortened Milestone 1 Supplementary Application form upon enrolment.

 Milestone 2 (Mid-Candidacy Review)

-You will need to complete the Milestone 2 (Mid-Candidacy Review) form for Master of Research Students [.pdf 241kB] .
-You will also need to create a Completion and Dissemination Plan.
-This should include details of how you will disseminate the results of your study (you may wish to use the Milestone 2 completion and dissemination plan template [pdf.
-152KB]).
+You will need to complete the MRes Milestone 2 (Mid-Candidacy Review) form.
+This will include details of your completion and dissemination plan.
 The plan may be in oral format, written format, or a combination of both.
-The requirements for the plan will differ between Schools so please contact your Director of Graduate Research for clarification if required.
+The requirements for the plan will differ between Schools so please contact your Director of Graduate Research (DGR) for clarification if required.